| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 A net service name is an alias mapped to a database network address contained in a connect descriptor.
 A connect descriptor contains the location of the listener through a protocol address and the service name of the database to which to connect.
 Clients and database servers (that are clients of other database servers) use the net service name when making a connection with an application.

-environment variable is not set, then Oracle Net will check the ORACLE_HOME/network/admin
+If the TNS_ADMIN environment variable is not set, then Oracle Net will check the ORACLE_HOME/network/admin directory.

 Note: